SR--/placecolor/experiment.color-words.md

 #### Objectives

-- Show the diversity and uniqueness of terms used to describe colour
+- Show the diversity and uniqueness of terms used to describe color
-- Capture some of the
+- Capture some of the methods for organizing color terms (hierarchies, color universals, hues, reference systems)

-#### Agents

-- Exhibition participants and viewers

 ### Methods

 - Use examples found in the HTOED
 - Cross-reference relevant portraits
-- Illustrate methods of organising and categorising color words using databases (HTOED, WordNet, Encycolorpedia) and colour theory
+- Illustrate methods of organizing and categorizing color words using databases (HTOED, WordNet, Encycolorpedia) and color theory
-  - > Casson, Ronald W. “Russett, Rose, and Raspberry: The Development of English Secondary Color Terms.” _Journal of Linguistic Anthropology_ 4, no. 1 (1994): 5–22. https://doi.org/10/c8tmdh.
-  - > Biggam, Carole P. _The Semantics of Colour: A Historical Approach_.
-Cambridge, UK: Cambridge University Press, 2012.

 ### Results